Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 Modules are a code library these mostly contain functions or variables.
 They can help you maintain a code-base and break your code into different Lua files.
 If you're using them frequently when coding your weird Lua scripts.

 Instead of using `import` or `export` statements, Lua uses a Table "Dictionary" which can consist variable or functions that you frequently and, thus creating a your very own simple module.
 With the `return` statement at the last line of code to export the module to other files to use.

-> **Warning**: _Declaring a `local` variable or function won't work because it will not export any of them from other Lua files.
-And might cause an error or something, I dunno haven't check._

 <details><summary><b>Module Location (Path Visualizer):</b></summary>
 <p>